 How to Help a Child with a Fear of Visiting Santa Claus

-It’s that time of year again when parents bring their children to the mall to get that perfect picture with Santa.
-While some children might be excited to tell Santa what’s on their lists, others might feel a bit anxious.
+It’s that time of year again when parents may bring their children to the mall to get that perfect picture with Santa Claus.
+While some kids might be excited to tell Santa what’s on their lists, others might feel a bit anxious.
+Our pediatric expert offers some tips on how parents can help ease their children's fears this holiday season.

-Jonathan Pochyly, PhD, a Pediatric Psychologist at Lurie Children’s, says, “Most children will not have a problem seeing Santa but some children might feel timid or even fearful.
-Kids are already susceptible to being afraid and in this situation they are in a crowded environment, meeting a stranger with a bright red suit and beard, and expected to sit on his lap.
+“Most children will not have a problem seeing Santa, but some children might feel timid or even fearful," says Jonathan Pochyly, PhD, a pediatric psychologist at Lurie Children’s.
+Kids are already susceptible to being afraid, and in this situation, they are in a crowded environment, meeting a stranger with a bright red suit and beard, and expected to sit on his lap.
 This can be a trigger for a meltdown.”

 For many younger children, meeting Santa is an unfamiliar experience.
-It’s natural for some kids to feel more anxious in these types of situations especially if it’s completely new to them.
-“Even if it’s the second or third year of visiting with Santa, remember it occurs just one time a year, very briefly so a young child might not even remember meeting Santa prior,” says Pochyly.
+It is natural for some kids to feel more anxious in these situations, especially ones that are completely new to them.
+“Even if it’s the second or third year of visiting with Santa, remember it occurs just once a year, very briefly so a young child might not even remember meeting Santa prior,” says Pochyly.

-Pochyly stresses to follow your child’s lead.
-“If you sense your child is fearful, talk to them and validate their thoughts and feelings.”
-Children rely on reassurance from their parents and adults they trust when they find themselves in strange or unknown situations.
-Pochyly reminds, “A parent’s smile and enthusiasm when encountering Santa or any unfamiliar experience creates positive guidance and provides an example for the kids.”
+- Reassure your child.
+Children rely on reassurance from their parents and adults they trust when they find themselves in strange or unknown situations,“ Pochyly says.
+“A parent’s smile and enthusiasm when encountering Santa or any unfamiliar experience creates positive guidance and provides an example for the kids.”

-Lastly, Pochyly advises to never force it.
+- Never force it.
 If a child isn’t ready to sit on Santa’s lap for the perfect photo op, there is always next year.
+If your child's anxiety gets worse over time and impacts their daily life, talk to your child’s healthcare provider.

 Sign up for our Newsletter